ambit/bms-support/docs/billing-tracking-assets.md

 ## New Assets

-Within the billing application, Assets can only be created from within a customer or contract page (the 'New Asset' form is the same in both locations).
+Within the billing application, Assets can only be created from within a customer or contract (the 'New Asset' form is the same in both locations).

 Selecting 'New Asset' will display a new asset form at the top of the page where you can enter the asset details.
 After selecting an existing 'Product Code', it will automatically populate the fields for 'Brand', 'Description' and 'Product Class'.
 Site displays a list of sites (as seen in the sites tab).
 The 'Serial No' is a unique identifier for the asset, whilst the 'Cost Centre' is an un-validated text field.